Finite quotients of 3-manifold groups

 \begin{proof} Let $\C_i$ be the set of all quotients of groups in $\C$ of order at most $i$.
 We will show by induction that $X^{\C_i}$ is finite for all $i$ and conclude that $X^{\C}$ is finite.
 Because $\C_1$ consists only of the trivial group, $X^{\C_1}$ is trivial and thus finite.

 Thus we assume $X^{\C_{i-1}}$ is finite.
-One can check that $X^{C_i}$ is the inverse limit of all the finite level-$\C$ quotients $Q$ of $X$ such that $X\ra X^{C_{i-1}}$ factors through $X^{\C_{i-1}}$.
-By \cref{one-lower-semisimple}, such $Q$ have $Q\ra X^{C_{i-1}}$ semisimple, and thus $X^{C_i}$ is a (possibly infinite) fiber product of minimal extensions of $X^{C_{i-1}}$, all level-$\C$ quotients of $X$.
-By Lemma~\ref{L:Linnicecase}, there are only finitely many level-$\C$ minimal extensions of $X^{C_{i-1}}$, and by the definition of $\Prof$, there are only finitely many quotients of $X$ isomorphic to one of these finitely many extensions, and thus $X^{\C_i}$ is finite, completing the induction. \end{proof}
+For $Q$ a level-$\C_i$ quotient of $X$, we must have $Q^{ \C_{i-1}}$ a quotient of $X^{\C_{i-1}}$ so there are finitely many possibilities for $Q^{\C_{i-1}}$.
+By \cref{one-lower-semisimple}, we have $Q\ra Q^{\C_{i-1}}$ semisimple, and thus $Q$ is a fiber product of finitely many minimal extensions of $Q^{C_{i-1}}$, all level-$\C$ quotients of $X$.
+By Lemma~\ref{L:Linnicecase}, there are only finitely many level-$\C$ minimal extensions of $Q^{\C_{i-1}}$, and by the definition of $\Prof$, there are only finitely many quotients of $X$ isomorphic to one of these finitely many extensions, so there are finitely many possibilities for $Q$, and thus $X^{\C_i}$, the inverse limit of all level-$\C_i$ quotients $Q$ of $X$, is finite, completing the induction. \end{proof}

 \begin{proof}[Proof of \cref{closure-characterization}]